cpuncekar/lighting-showroom-outside/README.md

 Best prompt so far
 Lighting store from the outside, with the text "Lighting Showroom".
 The weather is daytime.
 Frontal view, displaying Lighting products and furniture in windows.
 Ultra-realistic, mid-century modern style.

+Lighting store from the outside, with the text "Lighting Store".
+The weather is daytime.
+Frontal view, displaying Lighting products and furniture in windows.
+Ultra-realistic, mid-century modern style.